How to disable the Windows Command Prompt

-Note: In order to follow the steps listed below, you'll need administrator rights and have access to the Microsoft Windows Group Policy editor.
+To follow the steps listed below, you'll need administrator rights and access to the Microsoft Windows Group Policy editor.

 - In the System folder, double-click "Prevent access to the command prompt."